-Tokyo provided an especially fitting location for our latest RCS Business Messaging Awareness Lab last week.
+Tokyo provided an especially fitting location for the RCS Business Messaging Awareness Lab.
 Through global brand campaigns, Japanese operators have proved both the value of RCS to enterprise in communicating with their customers, as well as the speed, scale and reach that can be achieved through truly interoperable collaboration.

 A joint presentation by the three operators – Yumiko Kanayama, General Manager of KDDI’s Service Planning Department, Ryokichi Takahashi, Senior Manager at NTT Docomo’s Smart Life Planning Department, and Junko Askura, Director at SoftBank – gave a clear overview on the situation to date, as well as a look ahead to the near future.
 As they explained, since the launch of +Message at MWC Shanghai in June 2018, monthly active users have soared from around 2 million to over 13 million – an increase of more than 650% in only 18 months.
 Forecasts indicate that, by H2 2021, this total is set to exceed 40 million users.